 Wow.
 What the fuck, Universe.
 CURVEBALL.

 I was never supposed to get pregnant.
 I had radiation to my ovaries during my cancer treatment, and I was told that reproducing would be a challenge.
 So you can imagine my surprise when a tarot card reader - of all things! - told me I was pregnant, and the pregnancy test I took an hour later confirmed it.
 Wow, wow, wow.

 CANCER HAS TAUGHT ME PRESSURE

 Above anything else, cancer has shown me the clock of life.
 It has shown me how short it can really be and how important it is to experience as much as possible.
-And sometimes that lesson has been at the expense of myself, and my own health.
+This "battle against the clock" feeling, is a common sensation among lightworkers.
 I do everything at 110% because what if I can't do it tomorrow?
-I know that isn't a way to live, I am self-aware enough to understand that, but it doesn't shut off the urgency.
+I can still be intense, even if I do know better.
 This is why Derek and I remind each other that we moved to the country to live slower.
-We are now teaching another human how to experience this human existence, so what type of examples do we want to be?
+We are now teaching another human - our son - how to experience this thing we call human existence, so what type of examples do we want to be?

 CANCER HAS MADE ME SELFISH